kellycode/winters_eve/README.md

 https://sketchfab.com/3d-models/little-red-haired-girl-3c7572a66c2a4304a45abfa720e45ee1

 Code is all plain ol' css, vanilla js and jquery.
-Feel free to do whatever you want with it, no credit required or toss me a Gibson ES-335 if you're feeling flush or temp work in Amsterdam would be good.
+Feel free to do whatever you want with it.